 The immigrant investor's funds paid pursuant to the Subscription Agreement are often not paid directly to the Regional Center or NCE.
-Instead, the funds are typically remitted to an independent third party, including, for example, a bank, that holds the funds in escrow prior to its release to the NCE.271
+Instead, the funds are typically remitted to an independent third party that holds the funds in escrow prior to its release to the NCE.
+USCIS does not require the escrow of these funds.
+The escrow is market driven in

 USCIS does not require the escrow of these funds.
-The escrow is market driven in response to the investor's concern that the USCIS might deny the I-526 petition.
-Virtually all Regional Centers and NCEs agree to refund the investors' entire investment if their I-526 petitions are denied, whether or not the funds are held in escrow.272
+The escrow is market driven in response to the investors' concern that the USCIS might deny the I-526 petition.
+Virtually all Regional Centers and NCEs agree to refund the investors' entire investment if their I-526 petitions are denied, whether or not the funds are held in escrow.

 Generally, the developer seeks to gain access to the inexpensive EB-5 capital as soon as possible, especially where the funds are necessary to commence or continue construction.
 On the other hand, many investors strongly prefer not to allow their investment to be released to the NCE until their I-526 petitions are approved, due to the unpredictable nature of the USCIS approval process and the risk of petition denial.
-If the funds are held in escrow pending the
+If the funds are held in escrow pending the USCIS approval of the application, then if the petition is denied, the investors can (theoretically) simply furnish evidence of the denial to the escrow holder and recover their investment.
+If, instead, the funds are released immediately to the NCE, then the investors might have difficulty in recovering the funds and would merely have a legal claim against an entity that might lack readily available assets to pay this claim.